zitao1984/antoinette-cheryl-chang-xu-zitao-shen-assignment3/README.md

    ```
   **Note**: The type of `timestamp` is **number**, not string.

+3. Please familiarize yourself with the concepts of Cookie first.
+Here the Cookie lifetime is set to be 5 minutes.
+In the video, the lifetime is set to be 2 minutes.
-3. A demo showing how to use `Axios` with `redux-thunk` to send HTTP request asynchronously and update the frontend state is provided.
-It could be run locally, or visit [here](https://cs5610-pj3-backend-demo.herokuapp.com/) to see.
+4. A demo showing how to use `Axios` with `redux-thunk` to send HTTP request asynchronously and update the frontend state is provided.
+Also it illustrates how Login logic works.
+The demo could be run locally, or visited [here](https://cs5610-pj3-backend-demo.herokuapp.com/).

-## Firebase Configuration
+## 3. Firebase Configuration

 A sample configuration could be found in [fbConfig.js](./backend-demo/fbConfig.js).